JuanGQCadavid/Nebulon/JSON-formats.md

-## THIS FILE DESCRIBES THE FORMATS OF THE JSON THAT ARE USED TO TRANSFER INFORMATION
+## THIS FILE DESCRIBES THE FORMATS OF THE JSON MESSAGES THAT ARE USED TO TRANSFER INFORMATION

 -----------------------------